Nivin Pauly: Recent Work (2022–present)

-Nivin is expected to appear soon on screen as Mattanchery Moidu in Rajeev Ravi's film Thuramukham which is awaiting a theatre release.
-Nivin will soon be seen in a Yezhu kadal Yezhu Malai a Tamil film directed by Ram.
-His other upcoming projects are Bismi Special, Gangster of Mundanmala, Thaaram and Shekara Varma Rajavu.
-He has also announced a new project titled Dear Students which is to be produced under his home banner.
+His next release is a Tamil film, Yezhu Kadal Yezhu Malai, directed by Ram.
+His upcoming projects are Action Hero Biju 2, Gangster of Mundanmala,Shekara Varma Rajavu and Benz.
+He has also announced a new project titled Dear Students, which will be produced under his home banner.

 In the media

-Following his multiple looks and his rustic style and swagger in Premam which became a style statement of the year, Nivin was chosen as the Most Desirable Man of 2015 by Kochi Times, a subsidiary of Times of India.
+Following his appearance in Premam, Nivin was chosen as the Most Desirable Man of 2015 by Kochi Times.

 In early 2017, Nivin appeared as himself in the short film "No Go Tell" directed by Jude Anthany Joseph.
-This viral film was vetted by the Kerala State Commission for Protection of Child Rights and focuses on creating awareness amongst children about sexual abuse and child body safety.
+This viral film was vetted by the Kerala State Commission for Protection of Child Rights and focuses on creating awareness among children about sexual abuse and child body safety.

 Nivin was also part of the Kerala Strikers team in the Celebrity Cricket League.
 In addition, he was named the youth ambassador of the Kerala Blasters for the third edition of the Indian Super League.

 Philanthropy and services

 Nivin was noted for his contributions during the unprecedented floods of 2018 in Kerala.
-He visited relief camps in his hometown Aluva and arranged basic necessities for the flood-affected people.
+He visited relief camps in his hometown of Aluva and arranged basic necessities for the flood-affected people.
 He also met Chief Minister Pinarayi Vijayan to hand over his donation towards the Chief Minister's Distress Relief Fund (CMDRF).

-He was also in the news for the "On-Call" campaign, where he called and spoke to the patients and healthcare workers during the lockdown, encouraging and thanking the latter for their selfless service.
+He was also in the news for the "On-Call" campaign, where he called and spoke to patients and healthcare workers during the lockdown, encouraging and thanking the latter for their selfless service.